CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started.md

 ## Let's Get Started with Azure Portal

-1. In the JumpVM, double-click on **Azure Portal** Shortcut to login to Azure.
+1. In the JumpVM, double-click on the **Azure Portal** Shortcut to log in to Azure.

      ![](../media/gs-8.png)